 1. Select source and target

-Once you’ve set up your custom filter, click Compare now.
 Gearset will analyze the differences between your source and target org, highlighting all new, changed and deleted metadata items.
+You can filter your search results on the left-hand side.
+In this example, we’ve selected report types.

-Select the report types that you want to deploy, along with any other metadata changes.
-For report types and layouts, you can also select the exact changes you want to deploy from the XML with Gearset’s precision deployments.
+Select the report types that you want to deploy, along with any other metadata changes you want to take too.
+For report types, you can cherry pick the exact changes you want to deploy from the XML with Gearset’s precision deployments.
 This allows you to deploy some of the changes you’ve made to a report type, and hold back other changes you’re still making.
 It also saves you from overwriting other changes in the target.

 Once you’ve selected the components or specific lines of XML that you want to deploy, click Next.